MachinesWhoLearn/machineswholearn.github.io/index.md

 Machines Who Learn is a student-led, for-students interest group for all things machine learning, artificial intelligence, or data science related.
-Our goal is to support a tight-knit community of students interested in the aforementioned topics by forum for them to gather and share their interest together.
+Our goal is to support a tight-knit community of students interested in data by providing them with a space to come together.

 To this end, we're running 3 subgroups during Winter Quarter 2017, each focused on a different facet of machine learning, AI, or data science.